DEVELOPMENT

 ⚙️ Top Functionality of an IoT Software

-In this section, we’ll review the main components of IoT software (which can be developed as a mobile app, website, dashboard, etc.) services that a user might need.
+In this section, we’ll review the main components of IoT software (which can be developed as a mobile app, website, dashboard, etc.) for various sectors, including agriculture IoT.

 However, we’d like to draw your attention not to the feature itself but to certain nuances and not-so-obvious aspects that there may be.